grosser/forking_test_runner/Readme.md

 ### Parallel execution on CI

-20 Parallel workers that each test 1 chunk of tests
+Make CI have 20 Parallel workers that each test 1 group of tests, each worker runs a hardcoded group:

 ```
 forking-test-runner test/ --group 1 --groups 20
 ```

-### Executing multiple groups
+### Executing multiple test groups

+Helps with balancing when 1 group is slower than the others.

 ```
 forking-test-runner test/ --group 1,2,3,4 --groups 20